outflanknl/C2-Tool-Collection/BOF/Kerberoast/README.md

 * Roast all SPN enabled accounts without AES encryption: `Kerberoast roast-no-aes`
 * Roast specific accounts: `Kerberoast roast svc-test`

+## Opsec
+Listing and roasting tickets without specifying a sAMAccountName filter is opsec unsafe.
+The `servicePrincipalName=*` search filter might trigger a `LDAP Reconnaissance Activity` alert (for example when using M365 Defender).

 ## Support
 This BOF tool has been successfully compiled on Mac OSX systems and used on Windows 8.1+ (x64) systems.
 Compiling the BOF code should also work on other systems (Linux, Windows) that have the Mingw-w64 compiler installed.